Skip to main content

 • The retro visual style and atmospheric music create a unique aesthetic experience.

-• Some players found the strange and surreal narrative intriguing, appreciating its experimental nature.
+• Some players found the strange and disjointed narrative intriguing, likening it to a dream-like exploration.

 • The English translation is poorly executed, making the story difficult to follow and understand.